ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 ![](/assets/png/how-to-debug/Blog-CodeRED-Execute.gif)

-When I was still starting out, I immediately jump into this step and brute force my debugging process.
+When I was still starting out, I immediately jump into this step and brute force my way into the debugging process.
 As I squashed more bugs in my career, I learned how to be tactical, thorough, and precise.
 There's a logical reason why bugs happen, and it's important to narrow-down what causes this behaviour.

+There are three tools that helped me in this process: debuggers, loggers, and the test suite.

 <!-- Use the best tool for the job -->